DecisionLab/incubator-spot/DL_INSTALL.md

 python start_oa.py -d 20180105 -t ad -l 10
 ```
 To learn more about the options/switches for this CLI, use the --help flag.

+### Building the front-end
+Go through the steps in the `spot-oa/ui/README.md` and `spot-oa/ui/INSTALL.md` to build the front-end

 ### Starting the web server
 The web server can be started using